 Put your camera out in the sun from time to time.
 Remove the lens (or you could end up with a hole burnt in your shutter or some other part), filter, body, etc, and put them all out in sunlight for a while.
 If you manage to work this into your monthly camera care routine, you should be fine.

 You could also try what some photographers do: use a High Power UV lamp in their storage area.
 Why?
-Because prolonged exposure to UV (Ultra-Violet) radiation kills or retards fungal growth.
+Because prolonged exposure to UV (Ultra-Violet) radiation kills or retards fungal growth, but also degrades rubber.
 Do remember to take your UV filters off if you decide to try this method out, because they are designed to keep UV rays out of your lenses.
 The lens coating blocks UV light too, to an extent.

 Ok, so you’re exposing it to light on a regular basis, but what if you live in a region that is perpetually humid?
 See alternative 2 for an answer.

-As always, there are the cheap options and the expensive options.
+As always, there are cheap options and expensive options.
 In either case, you’ll most likely need a Hygrometer so that you know what the relative humidity is at any given time.

 Silica-Gel is the cheap way out.
 It is a desiccant (something that dehumidifies the air in the vicinity of your camera equipment).

 You can buy Silica Gel either as crystals, or as tiny spheres.
 Most often you find them in porous sachets so that they don’t disperse among your equipment.
 If you decide to go with Silica Gel for your cabinet, remember that you should get the indicative variety.
 The crystals of Silica gel are blue coloured when they’re fully absorbent, white-ish when they’re partially full of moisture, and pink when they’re fully saturated with moisture and can not absorb any more.
 You can Recharge your Silica Gel at this point.
 Please read my in-depth article about recharging silica gel for more information.